tonyflow/algorithms/README.md

 5. Longest common subsequence

 # Ideas
+- Quickselect Hoare's selection algorithm
 - Union find
 - Next permutation algorithm
+- Transpose a matrix: Transposition is an operation that flips the matrix over its diagonal
+- Rotate image
+  - Transpose and Reflect!
 - Convert 2D matrix in 1D array
   - There is a formula for converting 2D matrices into 1D arrays and vice versa -- n * m matrix convert to an array => `matrix[x][y] => a[x * m + y]`